alexaandru/go-sitter-forest/README.md

 all of them.
 You should rarely need this though, unless you're writing a text editor or something.

-A third way, and perhaps the most convenient, is to use the included [Plugins.make](Plugins.make) makefile, which allows easy creation of any and all plugins.
+A third way, ~and perhaps the most convenient~ (no, it's not, it's \~200MB with all parsers built into the binary whereas all parsers built as plugins take \~1.65GB), is to use the included [Plugins.make](Plugins.make) makefile, which allows easy creation of any and all plugins.
 Simply copy it to your repo, and then you can easily `make -f Plugins.make plugin-ada`, etc. or use the `plugin-all` target which creates all the plugins.